Healthdirect Free Australian health advice you can count on.

 Am I at risk of a bushfire?

 If you live, work or travel near bushland, grassland or farmland, you could be at risk of a bushfire.
 Even if you aren't that close, you could still be in danger if a fire breaks out, because embers from a bushfire can travel for many kilometres.
-Most houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.
+Many houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.

+It's important to know your level of bushfire risk so you can prepare your property, protect your health and know what to do if a fire starts.
 Your local council or fire service can tell you how bushfire-prone your area is.

 How do I prepare for a bushfire?